jackadam1981/ChromeEc/docs/fingerprint/fingerprint.md

 @@   ppvar_mcu_mw   1032     4.4560  0.2319     5.4980     2.5824
 ```

+### Other boards
+Expected power measurements for Helipilot, Buccaneer, Gwendolin can be found in [run_device_tests.py].

 ## ChromeOS Build (portage / ebuild)

 In order to use the fingerprint sensor with a given [ChromeOS board], a few